-Dr Rodge Glass’s debut novel No Fireworks (Faber, 2005) was nominated for four major worldwide prizes.
+Dr Rodge Glass’s debut No Fireworks (Faber, 2005) was nominated for four major prizes including the Authors’ Club First Novel Award and the Dylan Thomas Prize.
 This was followed by another novel, Hope for Newborns (Faber, 2008), and soon after by Alasdair Gray: A Secretary’s Biography (Bloomsbury, 2008), which received a Somerset Maugham Award in 2009.
-Next, he was co-author of the graphic novel Dougie’s War: A Soldier’s Storyalong with Dave Turbitt, also nominated for several awards.
+Next, he was co-author of the graphic novel Dougie’s War: A Soldier’s Story along with Dave Turbitt, also nominated for several awards.
 His last novel, Bring Me the Head of Ryan Giggs, was published in 2012 by Serpent’s Tail and was published in Italian as Voglio la Testa di Ryan Giggs (66thand2nd, 2014).
 Meanwhile the collection LoveSexTravelMusik: Stories for the Easyjet Generation was published in 2013, and also as Price za Izidzet Generaciju in Serbian (Rasic Literary Workshop, 2016).
-His fiction has also been published in Albanian, Danish, Hebrew, Slovenian and Spanish.
+Various fiction has also been published in Albanian, Danish, Hebrew, Romanian, Slovenian and Spanish.

 - BA Hons in English Literature at Strathclyde University in 2001

 - MLitt in Creative Writing at the University of Glasgow in 2003

 - PhD in English and Scottish Literature at the University of Glasgow in 2008